breezykermo/coffee-log/index.typ

   // See https://github.com/typst/typst/issues/2123
   //
   //
+  #lib.img_hov("./img/25-05-05-alchemiste-ethiopia.jpeg", [
+    A round and very gentle feeling on the nose, but with a bite lurking a few seconds later.
+I over-extracted the first pourover, I think, as there is a bit of a bitter fizz after the inital burst of fruitiness.
+(The beans were roasted a little over a month ago, but they may need to sit a bit before getting really good.)
+It's certainly best to let the coffee cool.
+  ])
   #lib.img_hov("./img/25-05-08-hard-lines.jpg", [
     Wholesome, not acidic, this roast tastes like a basic foundation from which to build.
 Two external opinions were: "woody" and "Umm... grapefruit"; which together summarize the basic feeling at stake that this coffee is something of the earth.
 My take would be that a cup of this is like a painting of a landscape, a sensuous rendering of a backdrop against which specific memories can find their way to the surface.
 If the sips start as snowfall on the teeth (sweet with a nutty inner), by the end they have become a beachy plain with scattered driftwood.
   ])